Stand-Up Comedy Training FAQs

 8. Flexible Make-up classes

-The SFCC is a safe place to experiment and be not funny Truthfully; the only way any comedian can become good is by being pretty weak at first.
-We’ll encourage you to have fun while sucking in grand fashion.
+The SFCC is a safe place to experiment and not be funny.
+Truthfully, any comedian can only become good by being pretty weak at first.
+We'll encourage you to have fun while sucking royally.

-We are the only comedy school in Northern California that was chosen by the world-famous Improv chain and Rooster T Feathers to develop comedians for their clubs.
+We are the only comedy school in Northern California that the world-famous Improv chain and Rooster T Feathers chose to develop comedians for their clubs.
 And we are the first stand-up comedy school in America to offer a money-back guarantee* that you will be funnier!!!

-* If we aren’t everything we say we are or we just don’t fit your style after a free intro and your first beginner class just return your workbook and we will gladly refund your money minus the one class pro rate.
+* If we aren't everything we say we are or don't fit your style after a free intro and your first beginner class, return your workbook, and we will gladly refund your money minus the one class pro-rate.